 - Menstrual cycle begins.

 - Ovaries start to release egg cells.

-Boys only experience the following changes during adolescence:
+Only boys experience the following changes during adolescence:

-- Voice breaks – gets deeper.
+- Voice breaks – gets much deeper.

 - Testes and penis get bigger.

 The function of the female reproductive system is to produce egg cells and grow a baby for long enough to be born and survive.
 The function of the male reproductive system is to produce sperm cells.